intercom/intercom-cordova/README.md

 ## Requirements

-Intercom for iOS supports iOS 7.x and iOS 8.x.
+Intercom for iOS supports iOS 7.x, iOS 8.x and iOS 9.x.
 Intercom for Android fully supports API 15 and above but can be integrated in app with API 9 (devices below API 15 will have no Intercom functionality).

 ## Installation